 Afghans4Tomorrow was established in 1998 and is a licensed NGO in both the United States and Afghanistan.
 Our goal is to invest funds in projects that ultimately will help the economy grow and create lasting jobs for people in Afghanistan.
 We have currently shifted our goal from development to humanitarian aid, focusing on in-coming Afghan refugees.
 A4T USA is an all-volunteer organization.
 For more information, see our website, or contact email@example.com (USA).

 To donate by check, credit card or PayPal to our ‘Afghan Refugee Aid’ Fund, please see our Donate page.

 In late May 2020, with dire conditions mounting due to the Covid-19 pandemic, Afghans4Tomorrow, Inc. (A4T) established two emergency relief funds to be sent directly to our staff in Kabul.
 Donations are needed for:

 According to preliminary reports from the Integrated Phase Classification (IPC) 2020, it is estimated that one-third of the population of Afghanistan – including over 7 million children* – will experience food shortages from the Covid-19 pandemic.
 In Kabul, where food prices jumped by up to 30 percent overnight, there is a dire need for food.
 Please designate “Covid-19 Food Crisis fund” on your donation.

-Afghans4Tomorrow’s staff in Kabul will use these donations to purchase 120 bags of rice to distribute in equal packages to poor families.
-Photos of A4T’s distributions will be posted here later.
+Afghans4Tomorrow’s staff in Kabul purchased 120 bags of rice to distribute in equal packages to poor families with the donations raised.